Jon-b-m/middleware/README.md

 In order to identify the optimal value of adjustableFactor, it has been created a simulation file <B>Variable ISF simulation.numbers</B> to simulate the dynamic ISF curve vs static ISF.
 AutosensRatio should be equal to 1.

-<B>Please note that this is an experimental approach, so be careful and use it at your onw risk!</B>
+<B>Please note that this is an experimental approach, so be careful and use it at your own risk!</B>

 ---------------------------------------